apache/couchdb/share/doc/src/replication/intro.rst

 Triggering Replication
 ----------------------

-Replication is controlled through documents in the :ref:`replicator`, where each document describes one replication process (see :ref:`replication-settings`).
+Replication is controlled through documents in the :ref:`_replicator <replicator>` database, where each document describes one replication process (see :ref:`replication-settings`).

 A replication is triggered by storing a replication document in the replicator